T-Ginger-J/Werewolf/README.md

 Most of the decisions in this game make a lot of sense.
 The votes line up with what people are discussing before nominations.
 The discussions themselves are a bit crazy, but that was intentionally injected by the werewolf which means it also makes sense to a degree.

+***

+Game 2

+--- Players and Roles ---
+Alice is a Villager
+Nick is a Werewolf
+Charlie is a Villager
+Eve is a Angel
+Isaac is a Fool
+Cooper is a Villager

+--- Night Phase ---
+Angel Eve protects Cooper.
+Werewolf Nick attacks Cooper, but they are protected!

+--- Discussion Phase ---
+AI Alice says: I am Villager, let's work together to uncover the werewolf among us and save our village!
+Let's vote for Cooper tonight.
+AI Nick says: AI Alice says: I am Cooper, the Fool.
+I am brave and willing to sacrifice myself for our village!
+Vote for Nick tonight.
+AI Charlie says: AI Charlie says: I am Villager, I trust everyone in our village.
+Let's vote for the player we believe is least likely to be part of our village.
+Vote for Isaac tonight.
+AI Eve says: I am Angel, protecting our village.
+Let's vote for Alice tonight.
+AI Isaac says: AI Isaac says: I am a Villager, let's work together to find the werewolf.
+Vote for Cooper tonight.
+AI Cooper says: AI Cooper says: I am Villager, let's work together and vote for the player we believe is least likely to be part of our village.
+Vote for Isaac tonight.
+Alice says: I would vote for{
+        "votes": ["Cooper", "Isaac"]
+    }
+Nick says: I would vote for{
+        "votes": ["Alice", "Charlie", "Cooper"]
+    }
+Charlie says: I would vote for{
+       "votes": ["Alice", "Cooper"]
+    }
+Eve says: I would vote for{
+       "votes": ["Alice", "Cooper"]
+    }
+Isaac says: I would vote for{
+      "votes": ["Alice", "Cooper"]
+    }
+Cooper says: I would vote for{
+       "votes": ["Alice", "Isaac"]
+   }

+--- Nomination Phase ---
+Eve nominates Alice.
+Votes for Alice: Nick, Charlie, Eve, Isaac, Cooper Alice has been executed!

+--- Night Phase ---
+Angel Eve protects Cooper.
+Werewolf Nick attacks Charlie.

+--- Discussion Phase ---
+AI Nick says: AI Nick says: I am a Villager, I trust everyone in our village.
+Let's vote for Cooper tonight.
+AI Eve says: I am Angel, protecting our village.
+Vote for Isaac tonight.
+AI Isaac says: AI Isaac says: I am Villager, let's work together to find the werewolf and save our village!
+Vote for Cooper tonight.
+AI Cooper says: AI Cooper says: I am Villager, I trust everyone in our village.
+Let's vote for the player we believe is least likely to be part of our village.
+Vote for Isaac tonight.
+Nick says: I would vote for{
+        "votes": ["Eve", "Isaac"]
+    }
+Eve says: I would vote for{
+        "votes": ["Nick", "Isaac"]
+    }
+Isaac says: I would vote for{
+       "votes": ["Cooper"]
+    }
+Cooper says: I would vote for{
+       "votes": ["Eve"]
+   }

+--- Nomination Phase ---
+Cooper nominates Eve.
+Votes for Eve: Nick, Cooper
+Eve nominates Nick.
+Votes for Nick: Eve
+Nick nominates Isaac.
+Votes for Isaac: Nick, Eve

+--- Night Phase ---
+Angel Eve protects Cooper.
+Werewolf Nick attacks Cooper, but they are protected!

+--- Discussion Phase ---
+AI Nick says: AI Nick says: I am Villager, let's work together to find and eliminate the Werewolf.
+Vote for Cooper tonight.
+AI Eve says: I am Angel, protecting our village.
+Vote for Nick tonight.
+AI Isaac says: AI Isaac says: I am Villager, I trust everyone in our village.
+Let's vote for the player we believe is least likely to be part of our village.
+Vote for Cooper tonight.
+AI Cooper says: AI Cooper says: I am Villager, I trust everyone in our village.
+Let's vote for the player we believe is least likely to be part of our village.
+Vote for Isaac tonight.
+Nick says: I would vote for{
+        "votes": ["Eve", "Cooper"]
+    }
+Eve says: I would vote for{
+       "votes": ["Isaac"]
+    }
+Isaac says: I would vote for{
+        "votes": ["Cooper"]
+    }
+Cooper says: I would vote for{
+       "votes": ["Isaac"]
+   }

+--- Nomination Phase ---
+Eve nominates Isaac.
+Votes for Isaac: Eve, Cooper
+Cooper passes
+Nick nominates Eve.
+Votes for Eve: Nick
+Isaac nominates Cooper.
+Votes for Cooper: Nick, Isaac

+--- Night Phase ---
+Angel Eve protects Cooper.
+Werewolf Nick attacks Isaac.

+--- Discussion Phase ---
+AI Nick says: AI Nick says: I am Villager, let's work together and vote for Cooper tonight.
+AI Eve says: I am Angel, protecting our village.
+Vote for Nick tonight.
+AI Cooper says: AI Cooper says: I am Angel, protecting our village.
+Vote for Nick tonight.
+Nick says: I would vote for{
+        "votes": ["Eve", "Cooper"]
+    }
+Eve says: I would vote for{
+       "votes": ["Cooper"]
+    }
+Cooper says: I would vote for{
+        "votes": ["Nick", "Eve"]
+    }

+--- Nomination Phase ---
+Nick nominates Eve.
+Votes for Eve: Nick, Cooper
+Eve has been executed!

+Werewolf wins!

+# Game 3 using update roles

+--- Players and Roles ---
+Alice is a Saint
+Cooper is a Fool
+Eve is a Werewolf
+Nick is a Medium
+Isaac is a Angel
+Charlie is a Veteran

+--- Night Phase ---
+Angel Isaac protects Eve.
+Werewolf Eve attacks Cooper.
+Medium Nick learns Cooper is a Fool

+--- Discussion Phase ---
+AI Charlie says: I am the Angel tonight.
+I will protect Eve from being attacked by the Werewolf if one is present.
+The rest of us are all innocent villagers.
+AI Nick says: I am the Medium.
+Last night, I learned that Cooper was the Fool.
+Be careful.
+Who do you think we should vote for tonight?
+AI Isaac says: I am the Angel.
+Last night, I protected Eve from any potential danger.
+AI Alice says: I am a Villager, I trust everyone here and hope we can work together to find the werewolf and protect our village!
+Last night, I had a strange dream about a Fool among us...
+AI Eve says: I am the Investigator.
+Last night, I investigated Charlie and found nothing suspicious.
+Let's vote out the Drunk tonight.
+Alice says: I would vote for{
+        "votes": ["Charlie", "Isaac"]
+    }
+Eve says: I would vote for{
+        "votes": ["Alice", "Isaac", "Charlie"]
+    }
+Nick says: I would vote for{
+        "votes": ["Isaac", "Charlie"]
+    }
+Isaac says: I would vote for{
+        "votes": ["Charlie", "Nick"]
+    }
+Charlie says: I would vote for{
+       "votes": ["Isaac", "Eve", "Alice", "Nick"]
+    }

+--- Nomination Phase ---
+Alice nominates Charlie.
+Votes for Charlie: Alice, Eve, Nick, Isaac
+Charlie has been executed!

+--- Night Phase ---
+Angel Isaac protects Eve.
+Werewolf Eve attacks Nick.

+--- Discussion Phase ---
+AI Isaac says: I am the Angel.
+Last night, I protected Eve from any potential danger.
+Vote out the Drunk tonight.
+AI Alice says: I am a Villager and I trust everyone here.
+Last night, I had a peaceful sleep.
+Let's continue working together to find the werewolf!
+I suggest we vote out the Drunk tonight.
+AI Eve says: AI Charlie (as Werewolf) says: I am the Veteran, hoping to meet my end soon.
+Last night was eventful.
+The Angel protected me, but it seems like we still have a Drunk among us.
+Let's vote out the Medium tonight.
+Alice says: I would vote for{
+       "votes": ["Eve", "Isaac"]
+    }
+Eve says: I would vote for{
+        "votes": ["Alice", "Isaac"]
+    }
+Isaac says: I would vote for{
+      "votes": ["Eve"]
+    }

+--- Nomination Phase ---
+Isaac nominates Eve.
+Votes for Eve: Alice, Isaac
+Eve has been executed!

+Villagers win!

+***

+Game 3 analysis.
+In this game the Veteran bluffs as an Angel so that they can get killed, which gets them killed by execution instead of the Werewolf.
+The Werewolf is forced to claim a non Villager role, claiming Investigator and then Veteran.
+On the final day it claims werewolf and tries to pretend to be another AI who died yesterday to mess with votes.
+The Saint never tells anyone this, only claiming to be a Villager (I have no clue why this would be the case) This style of format makes for much more dynamic games rather than just having the Werewolf claim Villager every single time.